quarklang/QUARK/docs/language_reference_manual.md

 Identifiers are case sensitive.

 #####Keywords
-The following identifiers are reserved
+The following identifiers are reserved:

 ```
 qreg num complex frac bool str if elif else while return for in len bit and or null
 ```